 Suggested Use:Three capsules to be taken daily with meals as a dietary supplement, or as directed by a healthcare professional.

-Ray & Terry's Prostate Support contains 90 veggie capsules per bottle.
-Ray & Terry's Prostate Support is equally effective when taken with or without food, however, if your digestive system is sensitive, you may want to take your supplements with meals.
+TRANSCEND's Prostate Support contains 90 veggie capsules per bottle.
+TRANSCEND's Prostate Support is equally effective when taken with or without food, however, if your digestive system is sensitive, you may want to take your supplements with meals.

 The main action of saw palmetto is to block the 5-alpha reductase enzyme from turning testosterone into DHT.2 There is also some evidence that saw palmetto may serve as an aromatase inhibitor blocking the conversion of testosterone into estrogen.
 Historically, saw palmetto has been used to support healthy urinary function, maintain a healthy prostate, and relieve menstrual cramps and acne.3 It also has been found to be useful as an appetite stimulant and thyroid enhancer.